You Don't Have to Live Like a Referee: Reception

 Dennis Perkins of The A.V.
-Club gave the episode a C, saying "Going into tonight's episode 'You Don't Have to Live Like a Referee', there was a lot of potential comic ammo to go around.
+Club gave the episode a C, saying "there was a lot of potential comic ammo to go around.
 For one, it's the Simpsons' first trip back to Brazil since the infamous season 13 episode 'Blame It on Lisa' which angered the Brazilian tourist board so badly that there was a lawsuit in the works.
 Throw in some of the old reliable Homer/Lisa relationship dynamic (ever the most dramatically evocative on the show), and all the pieces were there to assemble a memorable episode.
 That what eventually emerged was one of the most perfunctory of the season is genuinely a bummer."

 Teresa Lopez of TV Fanatic gave the episode three out of five stars, saying "Aside from a touching story, the episode featured some hilarious scenes and sight gags.
 For one, Kearney placing an 'admire me' note on Homer's back (instead of the usual 'kick me' sign) during Lisa's speech was nice touch.
 But that one paled in comparison to the montage of creative bribe offers in Brazil.
 It was an amusing way to make fun of the rampant corruption found in World Cup competitions."

 The episode received a 1.9 rating and was watched by a total of 3.91 million people, making it the second most watched show on Animation Domination that night.

-As one of a number of episodes that were referenced when Donald Trump won the 2016 United States presidential election, this episode is notable for predicting that Brazil would lose to Germany during the 2014 FIFA World Cup, although it happened during the semifinals of said tournament and by a result of 7 goals to 1, not in the final 2–0.
+The episode gained renewed attention after Germany won the real-life 2014 World Cup and defeated Brazil along the way, though it occurred in a semifinal rather than the final, and by a score of 7 goals to 1 rather than 2 to 0.

-In May 2015, after a corruption scandal at FIFA, the real-life world governing body of soccer, the episode received attention over social media, a phenomenon reported on by media such as the BBC.
+In May 2015, after a corruption scandal at FIFA, the world governing body of soccer, the episode received attention over social media, a phenomenon reported on by media such as the BBC.